San Francisco Police Department will stop releasing most mug shots to combat racial bias

 "Just because somebody is arrested doesn't mean they are responsible for whatever acts they've been arrested for.
 That's why we have a presumption of innocence in this country enshrined in our Constitution," Hamasaki, a criminal defense attorney, told CNN.
 In the age of social media, a mug shot posted online "doesn't go away," Hamasaki said, and it can have long-lasting negative consequences for a person's career prospects and reputation.

-Hamasaki's says his hope for the new policy is that it prompts "a broader discussion in other departments and other jurisdictions," he said.
+Hamasaki says his hope for the new policy is that it prompts "a broader discussion in other departments and other jurisdictions," he said.

 "I hope it sweeps the country," he added.